goncaloremelhe/pfl-prolog/README.md

 ## Installation (through SICStus executable) - Windows and Linux
 1. Ensure that SICStus is installed and licensed.
 2. Clone/Download the repository.
-4. Open Sicstus and use consult comand: consult(your_path/src/game).
+3. Open Sicstus and use consult comand: consult(your_path/src/game).
-5. Finally type 'play.'
+4. Finally type 'play.'

 ## Installation (through the terminal) - Windows
 1. Ensure that SICStus is installed and licensed.
 2. Clone/Download the repository.
 3. Open your terminal in the directory of the repository and run: siscstus -l src/game.pl
-4. Now run the consult command: consult(your_path/src/game).
-6. Finally type 'play.'
+4. Finally type 'play.'

 ## Installation (through the terminal) - Linux
 1. Ensure that SICStus is installed and licensed.
 2. Clone/Download the repository.
 3. Open your terminal and run the command: rlwrap your_path/bin/sicstus.
 4. Now run the consult command: consult(your_path/src/game).
-6. Finally type 'play.'
+5. Finally type 'play.'

 ## Description: